OllieJones/sqlite-object-cache/README.md

 * WP_SQLITE_OBJECT_CACHE_TIMEOUT.
 This is the SQLite timeout in *milliseconds*.
 Default: 5000.
 (Notice that the times shown in the Statistics tab are in *microseconds* if you compare them to this timeout setting.)
 * WP_SQLITE_OBJECT_CACHE_JOURNAL_MODE.
 This is the [SQLite journal mode](https://www.sqlite.org/pragma.html#pragma_journal_mode).
 Default: ‘WAL’.
 Possible values DELETE | TRUNCATE | PERSIST | MEMORY | WAL | WAL2 | NONE.
 (Not all SQLite3 implementations handle WAL2.)
 * WP_SQLITE_OBJECT_CACHE_APCU.
 If true enables cache acceleration with APCu RAM.
 This setting can be updated from the plugin's Settings page.
+* WP_SQLITE_OBJECT_CACHE_CHECKPOINT_FREQ.
+How often, probabilistically, to force checkpointing SQLite3.
+Make this number smaller on busy sites if your WAL file gets too long.
+Default 5000.
 * WP_CACHE_KEY_SALT.
 Set this to a hard-to-guess random value to make your cache keys harder to guess.
 This setting works for other cache plugins as well.

 <h4>Configuring the cache key salt</h4>